 Kameron Simpson was born in Denver, Colorado.
 He attended Union College in Schenectady, New York where he was a member of the Theta Delta Chi fraternity and played intramural basketball, soccer, football, softball and broomball.
 His senior thesis studied how phthalate plasticizers alter the endocrine system as well as their regulation both in the US and abroad.
 Immediately after graduating with a bachelor’s degree in biology, Kameron joined the Union College program, Building Up Ghana, and spent three weeks helping to build a library at a primary school in Accra, Ghana.
 Upon his return to the US, he sought out volunteering opportunities in Latin America and spent 6 months assisting in the pediatric ward at a public hospital in Buenos Aires.

-Kameron started as a Research Associate with PhosphoSolutions in 2011.
+Kameron started with PhosphoSolutions in 2011.
 In addition to antibody purification and quality control, he focuses on product management, sales analysis, and managing all of PhosphoSolutions social media accounts.
 In his spare time he continues his athletic pursuits and volunteering efforts.
-He plays in soccer and basketball leagues, enjoys snowboarding, and is involved with the Boys and Girls Club of Denver where he coaches children’s soccer leagues, tutors, and provides after school care for children and young teenagers.
+He plays in soccer and basketball leagues, enjoys snowboarding and hiking, and is involved with the Boys and Girls Club of Denver where he coaches children’s soccer leagues, tutors, and provides after school care for children and young teenagers.

 Vice President of Administration